uber/ringpop-admin/README.md

   Commands:

-    cluster-state   Query state of cluster.
+    cluster-dist    Shows distribution of keyspace per node.
+See cluster-dist --help for more details. cluster-state   Query state of cluster.
 See cluster-state --help for more details. join <node>     causes node to join the cluster leave <node>    causes node to leave the cluster